swcarpentry/website/_posts/2016/10/2016-10-24-Call-for-candidates-SC-2017.md

 title: "Call for Candidates for the 2017 Steering Committee"
 date: 2016-10-24
 time: "08:00:00"
-tags: ["Community", "Election 2017", "Steering Committee"]
+tags: ["Community", "Election 2017", "Steering Committee", "Software Carpentry"]
 ---

 Software Carpentry will hold its annual election for the